Navaneethsen/markdown-podcast-narrator/README.md

 Converts a Markdown document into a high-quality podcast-style audio file using local TTS.
 Supports multiple backends — run fully offline on Apple Silicon with **Qwen3-TTS** or **Kokoro**, or use the built-in macOS voice as a zero-download fallback.

+Please read the [medium article](https://navaneethsen.medium.com/i-built-a-tool-that-turns-any-document-into-a-podcast-in-a-weekend-using-ai-agents-3ae4867b3e2a) for the introduction

 ## What It Does

 - Reads a `.md` file